zhicongchen/zhicongchen.github.io/README.md

 # README

-This is a personal website of Zhicong Chen, hosted on Github: https://zhicongchen.github.io
+This is the personal website of Zhicong Chen, hosted by Github Pages: https://zhicongchen.github.io